flanagan-lab/pipefish_sbge/README.md

 # Sex biased gene expression (SBGE) in pipefish
 This is a repository for the analysis of transcriptome data from multiple species of pipefish, with a focus on sex-biased gene expression across tissues.
 Additional detail can be found in each sub-directory's README files.

+The file `Notes_about_cmd_line_and_RCC.md` are specific details about navigating the UC Research Compute Cluster used for all analyses.

-For detail on analysis of _Syngnathus floridae_ transcriptome data, please see the `syngnathus` folder.
+For detail on analysis of _Syngnathus floridae_ transcriptome data, please see the `syngnathus/syngnathus_floridae/` folder.

 # Contributors